Text only available in english

 Are you a software developer and not yet registered with 2BA?
 Click the button on the right.
 After you register, we can send you a letter of intent, which, when signed and received by us the ClientID and ClientSecret can be requested.

-Registered 2BA clients can request a ClientId and ClientSecret for use with 2BA webservice via: Request ClientId and ClientSecret.
+Registered 2BA clients can request a ClientId and ClientSecret for use with 2BA webservice via email: Request ClientId and ClientSecret or this form.

 To secure our Webservices, we use the open standard OAuth2.
 In a nutshell, this means that a previously acquired “accesstoken” is sent in an HTTP-header when invoking the service.
 The authentication can be built manually, but there are plenty of libraries available for this purpose.